kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

 Invalid combinations are: `ProducerRecord<K, V>` together with `@KafkaPublisher.Topic`, `ProducerRecord<K, V>` together with separate `key`/`value`/`Headers`, more than one `Headers`, more than one `Callback`, and a method with separate `key`/`value` without `@KafkaPublisher.Topic`.

-## Telemetry { #telemetry }
+### Telemetry { #telemetry }

 Kafka uses a telemetry contract for logging, metrics, and tracing of messages.
-Telemetry configuration (section `telemetry { logging / metrics / tracing }`) is described in the [Configuration](#configuration) section.
+Telemetry configuration (the `telemetry { logging / metrics / tracing }` section) is described in the [Configuration](#config-producer) section.
-Extension points are located in `ru.tinkoff.kora.kafka.common.telemetry`.

-For each Kafka message, a `KafkaTelemetry.KafkaTelemetryContext` is created, which is closed upon message processing completion.
+For each message, `KafkaPublisher` creates a telemetry context, which is closed upon completion of processing.
-The message is described through telemetry handler parameters, including topic, partition, offset, and processing duration.
+The message is described via telemetry handler parameters, including topic, partition, offset, and processing duration.

-The default factory `DefaultKafkaTelemetryFactory` combines three factories:
+The default factory, `DefaultKafkaPublisherTelemetryFactory`, combines three factories:
-- `KafkaLoggerFactory` builds `KafkaLogger` for logging message processing start/end;
+- `KafkaPublisherLoggerFactory` builds a `KafkaPublisherLogger` to log the start and end of message processing;
-- `KafkaMetricsFactory` builds `KafkaMetrics` for writing message metrics;
+- `KafkaPublisherMetricsFactory` builds a `KafkaPublisherMetrics` to record message metrics;
-- `KafkaTracerFactory` builds `KafkaTracer` for distributed tracing.
+- `KafkaPublisherTracerFactory` builds a `KafkaPublisherTracer` for distributed tracing.

 Metrics and tracing are described in the [Metrics Reference](metrics.md#kafka) section.